surya-d-naidu/RPi-FIDO2-PQC-Security-Key/README.md

 ## With support for Post Quantum Cryptography now

+This is FIPS-204 compliant.
+With specifications from the proposed/requested specs by IETF

 ## This project converts an RPi 5 or RPi Zero/ Zero 2 W to a FIDO2 Security Key

 ![Banner](image.png)